 use transparent data linking

-use the intuitive linking palette to establish links between any database element and any document text element—from a single character to a phrase to a paragraph to a whole story—or any picture element.
+Use the intuitive linking panel to establish links between any database element and any document text element—from a single character to a phrase to a paragraph to a whole story—or any picture element.

 update interactively as you work

-use the linking palette’s interactive update capability to update the current single link, whole frames/stories, whole groups, or the current spread, even update automatically each time you make a change.
+Use the linking panel’s interactive update capability to update the current single link, whole frames/stories, whole groups, or the current spread, even update automatically each time you make a change.

 use one-step batch updating